BAC Levels and Effects: 0.25 – 0.4

 0.30 BAC

-When you’re in this level, you experience a state of absolute stupor.
-While many people don’t reach this level, it’s extremely dangerous.
-People with a BAC of 0.3 might pass out unexpectedly, and would be difficult to wake up, let alone wake up on their own at all.
+When you’re at this level, you experience a state of absolute stupor.
+While many people don’t reach this level, it’s extremely dangerous for people who do.
+People with a BAC of 0.3 might pass out unexpectedly, and would be difficult to wake up, let alone be able to wake up on their own at all.

 0.35 BAC

-Not only does someone at this level of intoxication have alcohol poisoning, but their body might begin to shut down, resulting in a coma.
+Not only does someone with a BAC of 0.35 of intoxication have alcohol poisoning, but their body might begin to shut down, resulting in a coma.
 Usually, a coma of this intensity is equal to the level of anesthesia people receive right before an invasive surgery.

 0.4 BAC and Greater

 This is the worst possible level when it comes to intoxication.
-Not only is someone more than likely in a coma, but there is a high chance that someone in this range will not survive or ever wake up.
+Not only is someone with a BAC of 0.4 or higher more than likely in a coma, but there is a high chance that someone in this range will not survive or ever wake up.
 In these cases, alcohol-induced deaths are most often linked to respiratory arrests.